for Researchers and Faculty

 Maintenance of good laboratory records is important.
 Experiments should be written out and explained in a bound notebook.
 Data may be maintained in separate folders referenced in the laboratory notebook.
 Pages of the notebook should be dated and signed regularly.
 It is best if they are also periodically witnessed, signed and dated by a knowledgeable colleague who is not likely to be named as a co-inventor.

-Obviously discussion within a research group is permissible, but discussion with others can be interpreted as public disclosure, including departmental seminars or “enabling” detailed discussions with visitors.
-If you have questions, please contact UC Davis InnovationAccess/Technology Transfer Services!
+While discussions within a research group (e.g., within a closed/confidential lab meeting) should not create issues with patentability, “enabling” discussions with others—including departmental seminars, detailed discussions with visitors, presentations at conferences, and any other public/non-confidential disclosures—can be interpreted as public disclosures and can potentially prevent issuance of a patent.
 The best way to avoid public disclosure is to not discuss your experiments in a manner that others can readily duplicate.
 If you seek advice from outsiders, then a confidentiality agreement may be needed.
-In any discussions with representatives from companies it is always good practice to have us put a confidentiality agreement in place.
+In any discussions with representatives from companies, it is always the best practice to have us put a confidentiality agreement in place.

 If you have any questions or if you need additional information, please contact us.